Platformus/Platformus-Docs/fundamentals/platformus_core/cultures.rst

-When your string property is not localizable, the only one editor will be displayed, and the property value will be saved either using the localization with neutral culture (in case the :ref:`Platformus.Website <platformus-website>` extension is used) or whatever you want it to be saved.
+When your string property is not localizable, the only one editor will be displayed, and the property value will be saved either using the localization with neutral culture (in case the :ref:`Platformus.Website <platformus-website>` extension is used) or in the way you want it to be saved.

 When using the :ref:`Platformus.Website <platformus-website>` extension, by default a short two-letter language code segment is used in the URL on the frontend to specify which culture should be used for the request.